Skip Ribbon Commands

 • Difficulty in closing your eyes

-These symptoms usually improve over several days with rest.
-Painkillers and antibiotics will be prescribed to control the pain and minimize the risk of infection.
-Cold compresses are usually helpful to reduce the swelling and bruising, as is sleeping with your head raised higher than your chest for a few days.
-You will be taught how to gently clean your wounds and apply antibiotic ointment and eyedrops regularly.
+• Cold compresses are usually helpful to reduce the swelling and bruising, as is sleeping with your head raised higher than your chest for a few days.

+Your surgeon will ask you to return to the clinic for removal of the sutures about 5 to 7 days after the surgery.
 The bruising and swelling generally subsides after 14 days of surgery.
 Redness of the scars is normal after surgery and typically fades over several months.
 During this time, it is important to avoid excessive sun exposure on your delicate eyelid skin.
 It will take several months before the optimal result is achieved.

 Eyelid Surgery (Blepharoplasty) - Other Information